weiziqianpsych/cookiemilk_tutorial/cookiemilk_tutorial/source/Part 2 A quick start.md

 key_terms = ['A', 'B', 'C', 'D', 'E', 'F', 'G']
 ```

 In general, `average_graph` works as the following steps.
 First, each graph will be represented as an n×n matrix (n = the number of key-terms).
 Each value in the matrix will be 1 or 0, with 1 = 'connected' and 0 = 'unconnected'.
 Second, a mean matrix based on all matrices will be defined and converted to a graph.
-Third, the average graph will be converted to a PFNet if the argument `PFNet=TRUE`.
+Third, the average graph will be converted to a PFNet if the argument `PFNet=True`.
 Finally, if the argument `n_core` is an integer, for example, 4, an average network containing only the four most important key-terms and related links will be returned.
 If the argument `n_core` is False (i.e., the default value), an average network containing all key-terms and related links will be returned.

 Now, I will show you three approaches to generating average networks.
-NOTE: I only recommend the first and the second approach, and the third approach is just shown for the explanation.
+Note that I only recommend the first and the second approach, and the third approach is just shown for the explanation.
 The first approach (which results in `average1`) generates an average PFNet containing all key-terms.
 The second approach (which results in `average2`) generates an average PFNet **BUT** only containing the four most important key-terms and related links.
 The third approach (which results in `average3`) generates an average non-PFNet graph with weighted edges.

 ```
 # average